How To Make Homemade Stock With LeftoversJanuary 30, 2020

 Once your chicken stock is ready, skim the surface one last time before pouring the stock through a fine sieve.
 Allow thirty minutes for your stock to cool before placing it in the refrigerator.

-With your homemade chicken stock in the fridge, you can add it risottos, couscous, polenta, marinara sauce, soups, and of course, the perfect Christmas gravy.
+With your homemade chicken stock in the fridge, you can add it risottos, couscous, polenta, marinara sauce, soups, and of course, the perfect gravy.